gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 └── yarn.lock
 ```

-We do not have to worry about the public folder... webpack bla TODO.
+We do not have to worry about the public folder but feel free to read more about webpack in general if you are interested how it bundles and builds the application.

 ## Step 2 - Let's create a map!

 With the first steps in place, we can start getting our hands dirty with the code of our first react components.
-We will navigate to our `src` folder which will comprise the first couple of javascript source files.
+Navigate to our `src` folder which will comprise the first couple of javascript source files.

 ### index.js